tdunnington/s3cp/README.md

 * Support for reduced redundancy when uploading

 # Quick Start
-This quick start assumes you know how to create access keys for your AWS bucket, setup policies in AWS, etc. If you don't, you need [How to use s3cp](README.md#how-to-use-s3cp) instead.
+This quick start assumes you know how to create access keys and a policy for accessing your AWS bucket, etc. If you don't, you need [How to use s3cp](README.md#how-to-use-s3cp) instead.

 Download the [binary zipfile](https://github.com/tdunnington/s3cp/releases/download/0.3-beta/s3cp-0.3.zip) and extract the executable for your OS:
 * For 64-bit Windows 7,8,8.1 - windows/amd64/s3cp.exe